traefik/aloba/readme.md

    or: aloba [--flag[=true|false| ]] [-f[true|false| ]] ...     set true/false to boolean flag(s)

 Available Commands:
+        action                                             GitHub Action
         label                                              Add labels to Pull Request
-	report                                             Create a report and publish on Slack.
+        report                                             Create a report and publish on Slack. version                                            Display the version.
 Use "aloba [command] --help" for more information about a command.

 Flags: